frictionlessdata/website/site/blog/2017-12-04-openml/README.md

 ---
 title: OpenML
 date: 2017-12-04
+tags:
+category: case-studies
 interviewee: Heidi Seibold, Joaquin Vanschoren
-category: case-studies
+subject_context: OpenML is an online platform that automatically organizes data sets, machine learning algorithms, and experiments into a coherent whole, connected to the people who created them.
 image: /img/blog/openml-logo.png
-subject_context: OpenML is an online platform that automatically organizes data sets, machine learning algorithms, and experiments into a coherent whole, connected to the people who created them.
 description: OpenML is an online platform dedicated to creating an open, online ecosystem for machine learning
 ---